Adaptive Compliance Policy: Learning Approximate Compliance for Diffusion Guided Control: Experiments

 \textbf{Findings. } Compared with the [Stiff Policy], [ACP] safely engages and maintains contacts during the wipes for its compliance.
 [Stiff Policy]'s contact force magnitude varies greatly with the accuracy of the position action.
 While the first few tests were successful, the robot broke its tool during the fourth test, as shown in Fig. \ref{fig:wiping_motion}, middle row.

-Compared with the [Compliant Policy], [ACP] maintains accurate tracking of the desired motion for being stiff in the motion directions, as shown in Fig. \ref{fig:wiping_motion}, top row.
+Compared with the [Compliant Policy], [ACP] maintains accurate tracking of the desired motion, as shown in Fig. \ref{fig:wiping_motion}, top row.
 The wiping motion of the [Compliant Policy] deviates from the position target because it is sensitive to the friction from the vase.
 As a result, the sliding motion is insufficient to make a high quality wipe.
 The comparison of wiping results is shown in Tab. \ref{tb:wiping_result}, which excludes the [Stiff Policy] since it broke the robot tool frequently.

 Compared with [ACP w.o.
 FFT], our policy with the FFT encoding performs better and finishes the task with fewer wipes.
 We observed that the FFT encoding, when used together with RGB encoding via cross-attention, makes better decision on the next best wiping location.